FlorentFlament/cpcym/README.md

-# Amstrad CPC 6128 Hello World
+# Amstrad CPC 6128 YM music files player

+This is a work in progress

 ## Compiling